karolinevildlyng/Introduction-to-Voyant/README.md

 1. Upload the H. C Andersen corpus.
 Like in the first excersice, make sure the stop word list is edited.
 2. Again, which insights into the fairy tales of H. C Andersen and the Grimm brothers can Voyant provide?
 3. Check numbers for density, readability and the co-ocurence of words.
 Specifically pay attention to the tool Contexts.
+4. Repeat the proces for the Grimm brothers corpus in a separate browser window.
 5. Do you see differences between the two corpora?
-If so, wht are the main differences?
+If so, what are the main differences?

 ## Links to resources for in-class and future reference
 * [Voyant](https://voyant-tools.org/)